-The Board of Trustees has the following standing committees: Executive, Academic Affairs & Technology, Audit, Budget and Finance, Buildings and Grounds, Honorary Degrees, Institutional Advancement & Communications, Investment, Student Life & Enrollment Management (SLEM), and Trustee Affairs & Governance.
+The Board of Trustees has the following standing committees: Executive; Academic Affairs & Technology; Audit; Budget and Finance; Buildings and Grounds; Institutional Advancement & Communications; Investment; Justice, Equity, Inclusion & Diversity (JEID); Nominating & Governance; and Student Life & Enrollment Management (SLEM).
 Below is a brief description of each committee.

 Standing Committees of the Board